How To Make Mashed Potatoes for Just Two People

 Yukon Gold potatoes

-1/2 cup milk or cream, or more as needed
+whole milk or heavy cream, plus more as needed

 Freshly ground black pepper

-2. Peel the potatoes.
+Peel, chop, and boil the potatoes.
+Peel the potatoes.
 Cut them in half, then in quarters, lengthwise.
 Then cut the quarters into thin strips.
-You can chop them finer, if you feel like it; the finer they are, going into the water, the easier they will be to mash later.
-Slip the potatoes into the boiling water and cook for 15 to 20 minutes, or until they are falling-apart tender.
+You can chop them finer, if you feel like it; the finer they are going into the water, the easier they will be to mash later.
+Add the potatoes to the boiling water and simmer until they are falling-apart tender, 15 to 20 minutes.

-3. Meanwhile, choose and warm your dairy.
+Warm milk or cheese.
+While the potatoes boil, choose and warm your dairy.
 Now, this is decision time.
-For modest weeknight mashed potatoes, a tablespoon of butter (or a little olive oil) and 1/2 cup of milk per pound of potatoes will be plenty of dairy.
+For modest weeknight mashed potatoes, 1 tablespoon of butter and 1/2 cup of milk will be plenty of dairy.
 It will help the potatoes be creamy and smooth, and bind everything together.
 But if you want a more decadent experience, then by all means, dial it up!
-Switch out the milk to cream, and add an ounce of cream cheese or even a dollop of sour cream.
+Switch out the milk for cream, and add an ounce of cream cheese or even a dollop of sour cream.
 It's up to you.
 The more fat, the creamier they will be.
-But whatever you choose, warm it first, before adding to the potatoes.
-Warm the milk or cream in the microwave, and let any cream cheese or sour cream warm to room temperature.
+But whatever you choose, warm it first before adding to the potatoes.
+Warm the milk or cream in the microwave, and let any cream cheese or sour cream come to room temperature.

-• Once all the milk is incorporated you can use a heavy whisk, if you like, to break up the last chunks of potato.
+For smoother potatoes: Once all the milk is incorporated, you can use a heavy whisk, if you like, to break up the last chunks of potato.